Corinthia Hotel London: Inter-war years

 Reopening as a hotel after World War I, the "Midnight Follies" became a well-known cabaret fixture.

 In 1921 Bert Firman got a job as a violinist with the Midnight Follies Orchestra at the hotel.
 Shortly after beginning the job, the current band leader an alcoholic American saxophone player was indisposed, and Firman was offered the job.
 Only sixteen, he would thereafter claim to have been the youngest bandleader in the world.
 After Firman left residence in 1924, other band leaders that played the hotel in the inter-war years included Mantovani.

 On 4 January 1936 the England Rugby Union team, thanks to three try tries by Russian Prince Alexander Obolensky, beat the touring New Zealand All Blacks 13-0, the first time England had beaten New Zealand.
 Aided by Pathé News footage of the game, Obolensky's name entered into legend, since the first try, beating several All Blacks in a run of three-quarters of the length of the field, was widely regarded as the greatest try of the time, and one of the greatest tries ever scored by England.
 The England team retired that night to the Metropole, where they found that the opposing New Zealand team also happened to be staying.

 When the government redeveloped buildings at Whitehall Gardens in mid-1936, they leased the entire hotel for £300,000pa, to provide alternative office accommodation, initially for the Ministry of Labour and the Ministry of Transport, later for the Air Ministry and the Ministry of Defence.

 World War II

 About to hand back the building, the government extended the lease by again requisitioning the building in the build-up to World War II.
-Again a home for various departments, room 424 became the first home for MI9 and its sub-division the Special Operations Executive, and later the holding point for one of the model planning beaches for Operation Overlord.
+Again a home for various departments, room 424 became the first home for MI9 and the Special Operations Executive, and later the holding point for one of the model planning beaches for Operation Overlord.